-Dry age-related macular degeneration (AMD) is a gradual deterioration of the cells of the macula, often over many years.
-There is no medical treatment for dry AMD but research into dry AMD is happening around the world, including research funded by the Macular Society.
+Dry AMD is a slow deterioration of the cells of the macula, often over many years.
+There is no medical treatment for dry AMD but research is going on around the world, including research funded by the Macular Society.

 Current treatments for wet AMD